THE ROLE OF AN MP

 I will also try to help when a private company has caused problems to you.

 I am not elected to Buckinghamshire Council.
 I have no direct control over the issues for which the local authority has responsibility – such as housing, roads, schools, public transport, refuse collection, and planning.
-I will try to assist wherever I can by contacting the Council.
+However, I will try to assist wherever I can by contacting the Council to ask them to look into your situation, particularly if you have been in contact with them multiple times and they have not yet resolved the issue.

 Unfortunately, I cannot help you with filling in application forms for benefits or housing, or with legal problems.
 I cannot write to private individuals (for example, your neighbours) on your behalf.
 I cannot undertake research on your behalf for projects or study that you are undertaking.